 That’s where network diagrams, topology mapping, and cabling spreadsheets become extremely important.
 If you don’t know where that errant but critical device is connected, finding the right connections by tracing cables is an exercise in frustration, perhaps futility.

-In addition to keeping an up-to-date account of network topology, both physical and logical, I like to prepare for troubleshooting sessions by keeping the description fields on my switch and router interfaces up to date, allowing me to find things quickly.
+In addition to keeping an up-to-date account of network topology, both physical and logical, I like to prepare for troubleshooting sessions with effective switch management: keeping the description fields on my switch and router interfaces up to date, allowing me to find things quickly.
 Do a “show interface brief” on your switches.
 Every active port should have a description, and the most useful and important information should be first so that it doesn’t get cut off.

 Let’s suppose you have a device that isn’t responding.
 The first thing to verify is whether it’s even on the network.
 Ping it.
 This is the network equivalent of, Is it plugged in?
 Is it turned on?
 If you know the destination device by its hostname, and if DNS is working, ping will also tell you the IP address.